Eetezadi/Railway-DENO2-DENO_KV/README.md

 deno task start
 ```

-## Why Deploy DEno 2 on Railway?
+## Why Deploy Deno 2 and Deno KV on Railway?

 Railway is a singular platform to deploy your infrastructure stack.
 Railway will host your infrastructure so you don't have to deal with configuration, while allowing you to vertically and horizontally scale it.
-This Template gets you started with Deno 2 and Deno KV.
+This template gets you started with Deno 2 and Deno KV with a single click.

 ## License